MetaMask/metamask-docs/docs/guide/ethereum-provider.md

 ### ethereum.autoRefreshOnNetworkChange

 ::: danger
-This will be removed on December 16, 2019.
+This will be removed on January 13, 2020.
 At this time, MetaMask will also stop reloading the page on network changes.
 [Click here for more information.](https://medium.com/metamask/no-longer-reloading-pages-on-network-change-fbf041942b44)
 :::